Paul Ehrlich: Legacy

 In 1910, a street was named after Ehrlich in Frankfurt-Sachsenhausen.
 In Nazi Germany, Ehrlich's achievements were ignored while Emil Adolf von Behring was stylised as the ideal Aryan scientist, and the street named after Ehrlich was given another name.
 Shortly after the end of the war the name Paul-Ehrlich-Strasse was reinstated, and numerous German cities have since had streets named after Ehrlich.

+During the anti-Jewish Kristallnacht rampages of 9–10 November 1938, a portrait of Ehrlich was "slashed to ribbons"; the painting was restored by a neighbor.